-Any currently enrolled Defiance College student may view his/her current term billing statement and other records on-line by accessing https://www.defiance.edu/ onestop.
-The web interface may be accessed from any computer with access to the Internet and the proper browser software.
+Any currently enrolled Defiance College student may view his/her current term billing statement and other records by accessing their on-line account.
+The web interface may be accessed from any device with access to the Internet and the proper browser software.
 Login requires the student's DC username and password.
 These may be obtained from the Registrar's Office.